grumpypenny/sentiment-analysis-and-music-generation/README.md

 For front end we only used `CSS` and `html` with no `javascript`.

-For source control we used `Kudu` and `github` to maintain and update the website.
+For source control we used `Kudu` and `GitHub` to maintain and update the website.

 ## Licensing ##